kenatiod/MUT/Understanding Machine Understanding.md

 Bob: Exactly!
 And that's just one of many areas where current AI falls short of human-level understanding.
 We can't just keep throwing bigger models and more data at the problem and expect to magically achieve AGI.
 We need rigorous frameworks like the MUTT to systematically probe and expand machine understanding.

-Alice: Indeed, and that's why I'm so excited about the work we're doing.
+Alice: That's why I'm so excited about the work we're doing.
 By developing a comprehensive suite of tests that go beyond mere pattern matching or information retrieval, we can help chart the path towards AI systems with deeper, more flexible understanding.
 The MUTT could be a real game-changer.

 _Alice's phone buzzes with an incoming message_